-Taken together, these activities will move local residents and institutions to big-broadbandbased living and working and result in higher levels of big broadband access and use.
+6. providing IT support to the 45 centers out of a 46th hub public computing center.
+Taken together, these activities will move local residents and institutions to big broadband ways of living and working and result in higher levels of big broadband access and use.

 C. Replicable solution: The UC2B solution relies on a strategy available to 1700 communities nationwide which have public institutions of higher education.
-That solution is to link on-campus resources and technology approaches with local community technology leaders in order to level the local broadband playing field.
-Part of making this solution replicable is embedded in UC2B, namely, sharing our successes and educating other cities and towns as we go.
+That solution is to link oncampus resources and technology approaches with community technology leaders in the city or town in order to level the local big broadband playing field.
+Part of making this solution replicable is embedded in the UC2B proposal, namely, sharing our successes with other cities and towns as we go.
+UC2B will produce a handbook that others can adapt to their campuses and communities.

-D. Advancing job creation along with BTOP statutory purposes.
+D. Advancing job creation along with 4 of 5 BTOP statutory purposes.